truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/Disks/ReplacingDisks.md

 ---
 title: "Replacing Disks"
-description: "This article provides disk replacement instructions that includes taking a failed disk offline and and replacing a disk in an existing VDEV."
+description: "This article provides disk replacement instructions that include taking a failed disk offline and and replacing a disk in an existing VDEV."
 weight: 20
 tags:
 - scaledisks